AnthonyReid73/SMARS/README.md

 # SMARS Robot - Follow Me Code (L293D / Fundumoto Shield Support)

-This project extends [Kevin McAleer’s _Follow Me_ code](https://github.com/kevinmcaleer/follow_me2) to work with a cheap L293D-based motor shield (often referred to as a Fundumoto shield) that you might find on AliExpress.
+This project extends [Kevin McAleer’s _Follow Me_ code](https://github.com/kevinmcaleer/follow_me2) to work with a cheap L293D-based motor shield that you can find on AliExpress.
 By using the Adafruit Motor Shield (AF) library, we can overcome several compatibility issues.

 ## Overview